paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 This has to be done for the validator sets, plus the data of interest (TODO what's that exactly?) that is going to be part of the block and record the meshbehaviour of the minority of the quorums as defined earlier.

 In the reverse, from off-chain to on-chain, crafting a direct transaction achieves the information crossing by passing a scale encoded structure containing sufficient data to identify the offenders.

+## Secondary Approval Checking

+Given that a remote dispute is likely to be replayed across multiple forks, it is important to choose a VRF in a way that all forks processing the remote dispute will have the same output of the VRF process.
+Choosing the VRF is important as it should not allow an adversary to have control over who will be selected as a secondary approval checker.

+The VRF is defined by / part of the consensus algorithm.

+## Slashing and Incentivization

+The goal of the dispute is to garner a majority either in favor of or against the candidate.

+For remote disputes, it is possible that the parablock disputed has never actually passed any availability process on any chain.
+In this case, validators will not be able to obtain the PoV of the parablock and there will be relatively few votes.
+We want to disincentivize voters claiming validity of the block from preventing it from becoming available, so we charge them a small distraction fee for wasting the others' time if the dispute does not garner a 2/3+ supermajority on either side.
+This fee can take the form of a small slash or a reduction in rewards.

+When a supermajority is achieved for the dispute in either the valid or invalid direction, we will penalize non-voters either by issuing a small slash or reducing their rewards.
+We prevent censorship of the remaining validators by leaving the dispute open for some blocks after resolution in order to accept late votes.

+## Threat Model

+* A remote validator is taken over by a malicious party and desires to be slashed by disputing valid blocks.
+* A remote validator is slashing a block that was never made available in the first case to the para.
+* Forced network bipartition can lead to not reach the required quorum to conclude a dispute, which statistically implies also a bipartition of the validators.

+## Assumptions

+* An adversary cannot censor validators from seeing any particular forks indefinitely.
+* Remote disputes are with respect to the same validator set as on the current fork, as BABE and GRANDPA assure that forks are never long enough to diverge in validator set.
+  > TODO: this is at least directionally correct. handling disputes on other validator sets seems useless anyway as they wouldn't be bonded.
+* ...

+## Impl.
+Notes / Constraints

+* Transplanting slashing transactions must happen off-chain, since there is no guarantee that the fork will receive any more blocks.
+* Supermajority is given when `x >= ($votes - $votes/3)` which guarantees the correct rounding behaviour also denoted as `>2/3` (`2f + 1`)